1. Resources

 Synthetic Fraud

-Yet another relative of identity theft, synthetic fraud also involves stealing personal information.
+Synthetic fraud also involves stealing personal information.
 Rather than impersonate a single person, however, the fraudster combines pieces of data from multiple consumers to create a fake (synthetic) persona.
-This fake user identity is then used to open accounts or go on a shopping spree, leaving the bill to whichever individual holds the corresponding Social Security number.
+This fake user identity is then used to open accounts or go on a shopping spree.

 Clean Fraud